shivannis/xandr-docs-public/xandr-docs/articles/curate/daypart-targeting.md

 ---
-title: Daypart Targeting
+title: Microsoft Curate - Daypart Targeting
 description: Target users based on the day and time when they see impressions.
 You can also define whether targeting should be based on each user's timezone. ms.date: 11/10/2023
 ---

-# Daypart targeting
+# Microsoft Curate - Daypart targeting

 You can target users based on the day and time when they see impressions.
 In the **Budgeting and Scheduling** section of an ALI, click the pencil icon next to **Daypart**.